 No matter how rapid the arrival of professional emergency responders, bystanders will always be first on the scene.
 A person with uncontrolled bleeding can die within five minutes, so it is important to quickly stop blood loss.
 Anyone at the scene can act as immediate responder and save lives if they know what to do.

 Stop the Bleed is a nationwide campaign to empower people to act quickly and be the help until help arrives.
 Just as it is important to learn how to perform CPR, you can learn how to use your hands, dressings and tourniquets to control bleeding.
 Review these simple Stop the Bleed steps to learn how you can immediately assist people with massive or uncontrolled bleeding until professional responders arrive.

 Our Trauma team is proud to offer Stop the Bleed group training to schools, businesses and organizations in our communities.
-Call 715-838-3180 for more information about Stop the Bleed training.
+See our team in action.
+Call 715-838-5883 for more information about Stop the Bleed training.

 Not all treatments, tests and services are available at all Mayo Clinic Health System locations.
 Check with your preferred location in advance.